Bitbucket Pipelines

 **Add the pipeline configuration**

-Copy the bitbucket-pipelines.yml from the tabnine-pr-agent repositoryarrow-up-right to the root of your Bitbucket repository.
+Copy the `bitbucket-pipelines.yml` from the [tabnine-pr-agent repository](https://github.com/codota/tabnine-pr-agent/tree/main/Bitbucket) to the root of your Bitbucket repository.

 image: node:20